Motang/webside/README.md

 webside
 ====

-Simple website with SpringMVC + Mybatis + Shiro + Druid + Ehcache
+A simple web site with SpringMVC + Mybatis + Shiro + Druid + Ehcache frameworks, it is a J2EE project named 'website', provide HTTP and Hessian interface to clients.

 ## Preparation

 1. Above JDK1.6 install
 2. Above Maven 3.0.5, Private repository with Nexus is more better in Company
 3. Eclipse Java EE IDE with Git, 'Kepler' version is more better
-4. MySQL install
+4. MySQL install (No mandatory requirement, maybe replace with H2 or HSQLDB)

 ## User Guide